soundpaint/rp2040pio-docs/io.rst

 executes instructions one by one, with this script for external signal generation intercepting the emulator and also updating data.
-In general, this competing access will cause a race condition: The monitor command ``trace``, when run with option ``-g``, will display the GPIO pins' state at roughly the same time when this external signal generation script will also update the GPIO pins.
+In general, this competing access will cause a race condition: The monitor command ``trace``, when run with option ``--show-gpio``, will display the GPIO pins' state at roughly the same time when this external signal generation script will also update the GPIO pins.
 In effect, it is a coincidence whether the GPIO display will show the state *before* or *after* the update performed by the external signal generation script.
 To avoid this situation, we defer signal generation by another *half* cycle.
 That is, we update the signal immediately after cycle phase 0 has reached a stable state.
 For this